Kongs | Allies | Villains (Kremling Krew, Tiki Tak Tribe, Snowmads)

 The most commonly recurring Animal Friend, Squawks is a green parrot that lives with Cranky Kong.
 Unlike the other Animal Friends, Squawks has had a different use in many of the games he's appeared in.
 In DKC, he carried a lantern to light up a dark cavern; in DKC2 and DKC3, he actually carried the Kongs and spat eggs at enemies; in DK64 he told the story, gave tutorials, found golden bananas and magic barrels for the Kongs, and carried a flashlight; and in DKCR and Tropical Freeze, he helps the Kongs locate hidden puzzle pieces.

 - A Day in the Limelight: Screech's Sprint, where he races his Evil Counterpart.

-- Ascended Extra: Squawks went from being virtually useless in DKC to fulfilling a vital role in DKC2.
+- Ascended Extra: Squawks went from carrying a light in a single level in DKC to fulfilling a vital role in DKC2.
 He was the first Animal Friend to fight a boss.

 - Breath Weapon: Spits eggs.

 - Evil Counterpart: Screech, the Kremling bird.
 He's a reddish-brown parrot with a white beak and yellow eyes.